logdna/logdna-cloudwatch/README.md

 }
 ```
 4. Hit `Test`
-5. If execution succeeded, you will see a message similar to this:
+5. If execution succeeds, you will see a message similar to this:
 ![Success](https://i.imgur.com/xMCPSm3.png)
 If you see errors, the most common one is not adding in the ingestion key in the [environment variables](https://docs.logdna.com/docs/cloudwatch#section-configure-the-logdna-aws-lambda-function):
 ```